Is a DUI a Felony? What Penalties Can Apply? (2025)

 After a misdemeanor conviction, you may face up to a year in jail, along with fines and driver’s license suspension.
 Moreover, a person with a misdemeanor DUI on their criminal record may not be able to get certain jobs, like driving a taxi or commercial truck, depending on the jurisdiction.

 A felony charge is much more serious.
 Although the maximum sentence for a misdemeanor is one year, felonies can result in decades-long sentences.
-And while many states allow people with misdemeanor records to expunge or seal their records after a certain period, felony records are much more difficult to wipe away.
+While many states allow people with misdemeanor records to expunge or seal their records after a certain period, felony records are much more difficult to wipe away.

 Finally, felony records have a much greater impact beyond the possible jail sentence.